-Students who are enrolled in a major administered by the College of Biological Sciences and students who are Undeclared-Life Sciences see a academic advisor in the Biology Academic Success Center for their major, university, general education, and college academic advising.
-Master advisors are also available in the department that houses their major, as listed in the catalog, or at the Biology Academic Success Center.
+Students who are enrolled in a major administered by the College of Biological Sciences and students who are Undeclared-Life Sciences see an academic advisor in the Biology Academic Success Center for their major, university, general education, and college academic advising.
+Faculty advisors are also available in the department that houses their major, as listed in the catalog, or at the Biology Academic Success Center.

 Students are encouraged to meet with their academic advisor at least once a year to ensure timely graduation.
 Students are strongly encouraged to consult a Biology Academic Success Center academic advisor at the following points in their academic careers: